IBMMicroserviceTraining/training_service/readme.md

   5.2) provide the hystrix.stream actuator endpoint to the dashboard to have a hystrix view
     - localhost:8900/actuator/hystrix.stream
 6) We will look at a unified hystrix dashboard with turbine in the next release.
+7) Swagger doc has been included in this release - unified hystrix dashboard will be introduced later

 Note